 It may seem counterintuitive, but most Oktoberfests are actually held in September, in keeping with German tradition.
 The original fest in Munich was a wedding celebration that took place over five days in October 1810, hence the name.
 It was so much fun that it became an annual tradition, which grew in size and length.
 Eventually they decided it made more sense to start the event in September when the days are longer and warmer.
 Many Michigan events follow that same logic, although others are still set in October.
-Below are the best Oktoberfests in Michigan for 2024.
+Below are the best Oktoberfests in Michigan for 2025.

-September 19-22 Oktoberfest in Frankenmuth
+September 18-21 Oktoberfest in Frankenmuth

 If you only make it to one, then make it the grandaddy of them all.
 Settled by Germans, and taking on the look and feel of the old country, this tiny hamlet is better known as Michigan’s Little Bavaria.
 So much so that, in 1996, Lord Mayor Christian Ude of Germany officially sanctioned the Frankenmuth Oktoberfest celebration, making it the only city outside of Munich to receive such an honor.
 German bands, dancers, and fare are abundant.
 If you go on Saturday, be sure to check out the Wiener-dog races in the Harvey Kern Community Pavilion at noon.
 Fifty to a hundred dachshunds are positioned on one side of the pavilion floor and let loose in the hopes that they’ll race to the other side.
 Will they?

-September 20-21 Oktoberfest in Saline
+September 19-20 Oktoberfest in Saline

-September 27-28 Oktoberfest Grand Rapids
+September 26-27 Oktoberfest Grand Rapids

 Hosted by the Edelweiss Club, a German-American nonprofit, which is designed to celebrate German culture, this fest is fun for the whole family.
-Kids can participate in wacky games like Koffer Packen (packing a suitcase), Schokoladenessen (chocolate eating), and Topfschlagen (prize hunting).
+Kids can participate in wacky games like Koffer Packen (packing a suitcase), Schokoladenessen (chocolate eating), and Topfschlagen (o0t hitting-prize hunting).
 Adults can show off their keg toss and rolling skills, as well as stein holding endurance.
 German Bands and Alphorn players will be on hand, along with a load of dachshunds eager to race.
 Brats, wieners, schnitzel, strudel, and plenty of other food will be available, along with tasty brews.

-September 28 Oktoberfest in Iron Mountain
+September 27 Oktoberfest in Iron Mountain

-October 5 – Skitoberfest at Boyne Mountain
+October 3-5 – Skitoberfest at Boyne Mountain

-October 12 Oktoberfest in Douglas
+October 11 Oktoberfest in Douglas

 Many breweries around the state will host their own parties on-site in keeping with the German theme.
 You can also always gather friends and create your own version.
 Oktoberfest beers are available from Bell’s and Frankenmuth Brewery, and Atwater has its Blocktober on the market now.